-6. Finally, the agent needs to inform the principal of their intention to seek damages and/or an indeminity under the regulations within 12 months of the termination of the agreement.
+6. Finally, the agent needs to inform the principal of their intention to seek damages and/or an indemnity under the regulations within 12 months of the termination of the agreement.

 Our agency agreement also includes the requirement for the agent to fully comply with the Bribery Act 2010.
-Including the requirement for the agent to train (and pay for such training) of their own staff to ensure compliance.
+Including the requirement for the agent to train (and pay for such training) of his or her own staff to ensure compliance.

 Clauses in this agency agreement include: